 For SaaS, you might want to give out exclusive or early access to those who refer your SaaS with their friends.
 Users will walk that extra mile to get access to a new feature that has just been baked.
 Don’t limit this strategy to new SaaS launches.
 Every new feature can have its own launch, with a referral marketing campaign associated with it.
 This will help in creating many mini launches for the same SaaS.

-This section will focus on referral marketing strategies specifically for ECommerce stores.
+This section will focus on referral ecommerce marketing strategies specifically for web stores.
 Through the strategies found in this section, an ECommerce business can:

 - easily acquire leads below the existing average Customer Acquisition Cost (CAC); and